 The same week of the Match, the NRMP begins the Supplemental Offer and Acceptance Program (SOAP).
 Developed in partnership with the American Association of Medical Colleges (AAMC), SOAP replaces the post-match "scramble" as the process for placing students.

 SOAP is not another match in and of itself, but rather a list of offers put together by graduate medical education programs.
-Under SOAP, applicants undergo three rounds in which positions are offered to applicants based on a program's preference list.
+Under SOAP, applicants undergo four rounds in which positions are offered to applicants based on a program's preference list.
 Each round lasts two hours, during which time applicants can accept or reject any offer received.